 - Our services focus on teaching individuals the skills and knowledge they need to live as independently as possible in the community.

-In November 2017, the Kootenay Society for Community Living was accredited for a period of three years for the following services:
+In April of 2021, the Kootenay Society for Community Living was accredited for a period of three years for the following services: